Skip to main content

 Our spiritual community is open to all

 Matthew 18:20 says, “For where two or three are gathered together in my name, there am I in the midst of them.”
-Whether meeting in person or gathering online for virtual church service, we welcome you to our services.
+No matter where you are joining from, we welcome you to our services.

 Since the start of the COVID-19 pandemic, most of our church functions have been online through Zoom.
 You are welcome to join our spiritual community virtually or any of our other events listed below in the events section.